Skip to content

 This page covers what sharing controls, how to share and unshare a snapshot, how the Shared filter works, and exactly which snapshots a given user is allowed to see and pull.

-Every cloud snapshot starts out private: only your organization’s owners and admins can see it.
+Every cloud snapshot starts out private: only you (the person who pushed it) and your organization’s owners and admins can see it.
 Sharing widens that audience:

 • Share within the org — a single toggle that makes the snapshot visible and pullable to everyone in your organization, regardless of role.

-• Share with a team (group) — grant access to a specific group of people instead of the whole org.
-Useful when only one team should pull a particular dataset.
+• Share with a team (group) — grant access to a specific SSO group instead of the whole org.

 Sharing never changes the snapshot’s contents or its checksum.
-It only changes who is allowed to list, download, and delete it.
+It only changes who is allowed to list and pull it.

 To see the snapshots your organization has in the cloud, run: